FREE SHIPPING on orders of $85 or more

 Many Irish families left the English-controlled Ireland in the 19th century.
 Early immigrants were primarily after land and the opportunity of living a life entirely of their own fashioning.
 In the 1840s, this pattern of immigration changed as the Great Potato Famine struck Ireland.
 Hundreds of thousands left the diseased and starving island with little expectations but many hopes.
 By this time there was very little available land in the east, so many immigrants joined the movement for the western frontier lands, or settled in established urban centers.
 Irish immigrants not only made enormous contributions to the rapid development and population of North America, but they also brought with them a rich cultural heritage.
 Immigration and passenger ship lists show some important early immigrants bearing the name Fitzmorris:

-Fitzmorris Settlers in the United States in the 18th Century
+Fitzmorris Settlers in United States in the 18th Century

-Fitzmorris Settlers in the United States in the 19th Century
+Fitzmorris Settlers in United States in the 19th Century

 The Fitzmorris Family Crest was acquired from the Houseofnames.com archives.
 The Fitzmorris Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.